 Engineering services in automation, electronic design, and process monitoring

-We collaborate with different sectors, including food industry, and recycling
+We are present in different sectors, including the food industry, recycling, and photovoltaics.

 As a technology based company, we are very active in R&D projects